waterinag/eqipa-docs/docs/tool-setup/apache.md

 ---

-## 📝 Step 1: Copy Apache Virtual Host Configuration
+## 1: Copy Apache Virtual Host Configuration

 Copy the example configuration to the Apache sites-available directory: